turbot/steampipe-plugin-ibm/docs/tables/ibm_is_subnet.md

   ibm_is_subnet;
 ```

-### List all subnets having available ipv4 address count less than 251
+### List all subnets with fewer than 251 available IPv4 addresses

 ```sql
 select